RobotLocomotion/drake-iiwa-driver/README.md

  * X66: 172.31.1.147/16 -- This interface is used by Sunrise Workbench to load new software onto the controller.
  * KONI: 192.170.10.2/24 -- This is the interface which FRI clients communicate over.
 That's not in the reserved IP space, so it could potentially cause a conflict if you happen to want to contact a host in that subnet.

+Selecting the command mode to use for the arm (position vs. torque) is done by starting a different Java application on the arm (DrakeFRIPositionDriver vs. DrakeFRITorqueDriver).
+The C++ driver will detect which mode the FRI connection is in and send commands appropriately.

 ## Sunrise Workbench

 Provisioning the IIWA arm must be done from Sunrise Workbench.